spoo-bar/cosmy-wasmy/README.md

 If your settings have been configured such that `beaker.autosync` is enabled, all the accounts and chain configurations from the `Beaker.toml` will be imported into the extension.

-Alternatively, you can also right-click on a `Beaker.toml` file to manually sync the accounts and chain configs.
+Alternatively, you can also right-click and on a `Beaker.toml` file and select "Sync Beaker Config" to manually sync the accounts and chain configs.

 > **Note**
 > Ensure the Beaker.toml is present in the root of your repository for auto-sync.